LEARNING TO SURF AFTER 40

 We’re going to start with one that perhaps isn’t so obvious, and it’s the improvement you’ll see to your back and shoulder strength.
 If you ask several retirees the most annoying thing about getting older, many will tell you about their back and shoulder problems.
 Unfortunately, this can have a huge impact on even everyday tasks such as putting the washing out on the line or trying to sit comfortably to read a book.

-As you learn to surfer after 40, your arms will always be in use as you attempt to balance, paddle, and the inevitable climbing back onto the board (unless you’re an instant pro!).
+When learning to surf at 40, your arms will always be in use as you attempt to balance, paddle, and the inevitable climbing back onto the board (unless you’re an instant pro!).
 Even when sitting or lying on the board, you’ll be rotating your arms and the shoulder joint will get a good workout.
 As your arms go through their full range of motion, this is great news for the shoulders, elbows, and even the spine.

 For many, they enjoy increased mobility in their upper body and it generally fights off the stiffness that comes with age.
 Let’s face it, we’ve all made those grunting noises while attempting to stand up after a long time sitting (we won’t tell anyone!).